 The same can be said of U.S. investors.
 We grow up repeatedly hearing the same standard financial advice—and often we never question it.
-Yet, as I argue in How to Think About Money, there’s much conventional financial wisdom that isn’t especially wise.
+Yet there’s much conventional financial wisdom that isn’t especially wise.
 Consider seven examples:

 1. Stocks are risky.

 Reality: Sure, they’re risky.
 But the implication—that other investments are less risky—simply isn’t correct.
 Bonds and cash investments may not offer the rollercoaster ride that you get with stocks.
 But they leave you vulnerable to inflation, which is arguably an even bigger threat.

 2. With hard work and intelligence, you can beat the market.

 Reality: Reams of statistics prove that very few money managers beat their benchmark index over a 10-year stretch.
 What about the minority of managers who come out on top?
 There’s no surefire way of identifying them in advance—and their strong performance is no guarantee they’ll keep on winning.
 But don’t take my word on it: Check out both the SPIVA and persistence reports from S&P Dow Jones Indices.

 3. You can’t go wrong with real estate.